alttch/eva3/doc/sfa/sfa_pvt.rst

 Please, make sure that system has at least **libjpeg-dev** and **libjpeg8-dev** before EVA setup, otherwise, PIL won't work with JPEG images.

-In case you've missed this and  server returns an error ("decoder not available"), reinstall pillow:
+In case you miss this and  server returns an error ("decoder not available"), reinstall pillow:

 .. code-block:: bash